Set up multiple sites

-Optimizely CMS is multi-tenant, which means that a single running instance of CMS can host multiple websites.
+Optimizely Content Management System (CMS) is multi-tenant, which means that a single running instance of CMS can host multiple websites.
 A multi-site setup is a solution where all sites share the same file structure on the web server and the same database for storage.
 Websites in a multi-site setup can share content assets such as media and blocks.
 You also can run several parallel websites on the same server.

 You have the following options to add new websites: